-Young Danny Torrance, only months after the events of THE SHINING, wakes from a nightmare.
-The Overlook Hotel has physically been left far behind, but its memory lingers.
-He rushes to the bathroom to find a figure waiting there.
-In the bathtub, behind the shower curtain is that same green, bloated and disfigured hand of the woman we last saw in room 237.
+Months after the traumatic events of The Shining, Danny Torrance wakes from a nightmare.
+The Overlook Hotel is physically far behind, but its memory lingers.
+He rushes to the bathroom.
+In the bathtub, behind the shower curtain, is that same green, bloated, and disfigured hand of the woman we last saw in room 237.
 She hobbles out, her figure damp and ravaged by decay, and stares.

-If it wasn’t for the charming and very funny Rebecca Ferguson, playing a deliciously evil Rose the Hat, these scenes wouldn’t work, they would simply be too much.
-Ferguson injects the film with levity and menace, grounding much of the supernatural into a performance that is at turns both wickedly fun, yet disturbing and alluring.
+If it wasn’t for the charming and very funny Rebecca Ferguson, as the deliciously evil Rose the Hat, these scenes wouldn’t work, they would simply be too much.
+Ferguson injects the film with levity and menace, grounding much of the supernatural into a performance that is both wickedly fun, yet disturbing and alluring.

-It is as profound and scary and captivating as life itself.
+It is as profound and scary and as captivating as life itself.